 I will ask them questions about their interests and hobbies so that I can distract them from their health condition.
 Also, I will make sure to put myself into their position by thinking about what they must be feeling about the situation.

-My way of communicating them should be as if I’m just having a conversation with a friend, but of course with respect and boundaries.
+My way of communicating with them should be as if I’m just having a conversation with a friend, but of course with respect and boundaries.